Badiar National Park

+Geography

 The park consists of two separate areas: the Mafou sector of 554 km2 and the Kouya sector of 674 km2.
 There is also a buffer sector of 5,916 km2 around the Mafou sector.
 The principal rivers are the Koulountou (one of the two main tributaries of the Gambia River) and the Mitji.
 The annual rainfall averages 1000 to 1500 mm, mostly during the rainy season of June–October.

+Environment

 The park is an important ecosystem, with a large variety of vertebrate species and vascular plants.
 It is one of the three core areas of the Badiar Biosphere Reserve, established in 2002 and covering 2843 km2, that also includes the neighbouring forest of Southern Badiar and the Forest of Ndama.
 The terrain includes savanna, open woodlands and gallery forest.
-The eastern part of the park contains scrub woodland, while the western part is characterized by wooded savanna and open forest.
+The eastern part of the park contains scrub woodland, while the western part is characterised by wooded savanna and open forest.
 Endangered plant species include Ceiba pentandra, Cassia sieberiana and Combretum micranthum.

-Endangered animal species found within the park include the Western red colobus, the common chimpanzee, the white stork, the African rock python and the ball python.
-Other resident species include the African elephant, the roan antelope, the kob, the leopard, the spotted hyena and the baboon.
+Endangered animal species found within the park include the Western red colobus, western chimpanzee, white stork, African rock python and ball python.
+Other resident species include the African elephant, roan antelope, kob, giant eland, leopard, spotted hyena and Guinea baboon.
+The park has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of violet turacos, red-throated bee-eaters, blue-bellied rollers, Senegal parrots, piapiacs, black-capped babblers, purple starlings, white-crowned robin-chats, bar-breasted firefinches and Sahel bush sparrows.